 What is low blood pressure?

 Blood pressure numbers and symptoms not always go hand in hand.
 Strange as it may sound, but low blood pressure symptoms may not always accompany actual hypotension.
-Not all symptoms of poor circulation are reflected in low numbers.
-That’s why your doctor may be puzzled and may dismiss your self-diagnosis.

-Distinctive patterns of low blood pressure symptoms
+Patterns and symptoms of low blood pressure

-Know your pattern and keep a log
+Know your hypotension pattern and keep a log

 - How common is fluctuating blood pressure